-Fiber Becomes Mandatory -- and the Importance of the guifi.net Foundation commonsEL guifi∙net

-As 2007 became 2008 we realized that our users would need to incorporate fiber optics as well because, in places, the growth of the network was demanding that.
+Fiber Becomes Mandatory -- and the Importance of the guifi.net Foundation places, the growth of the network was demanding that.
 For example some of the point-to-point links on our network backbone were demanding now the capability for handling terabytes of data on a monthly basis.
-When you face a situation like this you will soon realize it is much
+When you face a situation like this you will soon realize it is much more costeffective to switch from wireless to fiber.
+We started buying fiber from China at about €1000 per kilometer and started to deploy it where the copper had been.
+If we deployed fiber where the copper had been we could cover 100 km at 1 Gb per second.